peterkaminski/aicf-launch/index.md

 ## Our Roadmap

-### September 2024: Community Building & Prototyping
+### Winter 2024: Community Building & Prototyping

-- Choose your path:
-  - Send an email to [Pete](mailto:kaminski@istori.com) and ask to be put on our waitlist for early access, or...
-  - Apply to be a founding member and help build AICF: send an email to [Pete](mailto:kaminski@istori.com)
-- Prototype and participate in workshops and seminars
+- Five to ten founding coaches prototype and participate in workshops and seminars
-- Engage with early AI learning content and community features
+- Define and implement platform for content and community features

 ### Early 2025: Soft Launch